How to Spot Trouble Before It Starts: Situational Awareness Tips

 One of the most important aspects of situational awareness is identifying individuals who might pose a threat.
 Here’s what to look for:

 Body Language: Pay attention to how people move.
-Someone who appears confident and capable might exhibit certain traits—steady movement, a purposeful walk, and relaxed but attentive body posture.
+Someone who appears confident and capable may exhibit certain traits—steady movement, a purposeful walk, and a relaxed yet attentive body posture.
 However, if they’re scanning the area frequently or pacing, it could be a sign of heightened alertness or even nervousness.

-Eye Contact: Too much or too little eye contact can be signs of trouble.
+Eye Contact: Too much or too little eye contact can be a sign of trouble.
 A person making constant, intense eye contact might be sizing up their environment or potential targets.
 On the other hand, someone avoiding eye contact completely may be anxious, trying to hide something, or feeling guilty.

 Hands and Movement: Hands tell a story.
 People who are fidgeting, keeping their hands in their pockets, or frequently touching their waistband might be concealing something.
 Swift, unnecessary movements towards their pockets or waistband could indicate they’re hiding a weapon or other harmful object.